bytedeco/javacv/README.txt

                  grayImage    = IplImage.create(grabbedImage.width, grabbedImage.height, IPL_DEPTH_8U, 1),
                  rotatedImage = grabbedImage.clone();

-        // We can "cast" Pointer objects by instantiating a new object of the desired class.
-        CvHaarClassifierCascade cascade = new CvHaarClassifierCascade(cvLoad(cascadeName));

-        // Objects allocated with a create*() or clone() factory method are automatically
-        // garbage collected, but may also explicitly be freed with the release() method.
-        CvMemStorage storage = CvMemStorage.create();

-        // Contiguous regions of native memory may be allocated using createArray() factory methods.
-        CvPoint[] hatPoints = CvPoint.createArray(3);
-        CvSeq.PointerByReference contourPointer = new CvSeq.PointerByReference();
-        int sizeofCvContour = com.sun.jna.Native.getNativeSize(CvContour.ByValue.class);

         // Let's create some random 3D rotation...
         CvMat randomR = CvMat.create(3, 3), randomAxis = CvMat.create(3, 1);
         // We can easily and efficiently access the elements of CvMat objects